 Writing is a multidimensional skill that requires mastery of different processes.
-A child must learn spelling, handwriting, and also planning, organizing, and revising ideas.
+From elementary to high school, students must learn spelling, handwriting, and also planning, organizing, and revising ideas.
 Children with learning disabilities often have problems with phonemic processing (representing and manipulating sounds), alphabetic principles (recognizing sounds represented by letters), and letter-sound connections.
 This leads to difficulties in the transcription aspect of writing, and consequently, to their inability to communicate thoughts and ideas.

-Effective writing intervention must address all aspects of the writing process using a particular strategy.
+Effective writing tutoring and intervention must address all aspects of the writing process using a particular strategy.
 Self-regulated strategy development (SRSD) is an instructional approach that adds self-regulation elements when teaching writing beyond the word level.
-It is designed to help students learn, use, and adopt techniques and strategies used by skilled writers.
+It is designed to help your child learn, use, and adopt techniques and strategies used by skilled writers.
 Through SRSD, students track, evaluate, and revise their writing to encourage independent learning and self-monitoring.

-Guidance and scaffolded instruction are crucial to SRSD as teachers or tutors must explicitly show students how to create meaning when writing.
-There are six stages of instructional sequence that writing instructors can follow to help learners become more independent and adept at using SRSD.
+Guidance and scaffolded instruction are crucial to SRSD as teachers or writing tutors must explicitly show students how to create meaning when writing.
+There are six stages of instructional sequence that writing tutors and teachers can follow to help learners become more independent and adept at using SRSD.
 These stages are flexible, and the order is often rearranged, combined, modified, or repeated depending on the needs of the student and teacher (Graham & Harris, 2005).

 - Develop background knowledge – The instructor explains and teaches skills a learner will need to understand, learn, and apply a particular strategy.